wormhole-foundation/xdapp-book/src/development/wormhole-local-validator.md

 # Wormhole Local Validator
-The Wormhole Local Validator is available [here](https://github.com/certusone/xdapp-book/tree/main/projects/wormhole-local-validator).
-Along with the Wormhole Local Validator, this also contains code to spin up EVM and Solana local validators, as well as deployment code to add Wormhole contracts to those new chains.
+[The Wormhole Local Validator is available here](https://github.com/certusone/xdapp-book/tree/main/projects/wormhole-local-validator).
+Along with the Wormhole Local Validator, this link also contains code to spin up EVM and Solana local validators along with deployment code to add Wormhole contracts to those new chains.

 ## Dependencies
 You will need Docker; if you're developing on your computer you should get [Docker Desktop](https://docs.docker.com/get-docker/), but if you're in a headless VM, install [Docker Engine](https://docs.docker.com/engine/).
 Make sure to have Docker running before you run any of the following commands.